 Types of Arthritis

-Inflammation at the point where two bones meet, the joints, is arthritis.
-Cartilage, which protects a joint, breaks down with arthritis.
-If the bones rub together, swelling and stiffness occur.
-There are actually about 100 kinds of arthritis caused by a variety of factors, including the following: broken bones, wear-and-tear of the joints, bacterial or viral infection, and autoimmune (the body attacks itself).
+There are, in fact, actually about 100 kinds of arthritis caused by a variety of factors.
+These include: broken bones, wear-and-tear of the joints, bacterial or viral infections, and autoimmune disorders, where the body unnaturally attacks itself.
 Some arthritis goes away on its own, while other types are chronic.
-The most common variety is osteoarthritis, but other kinds are gonococcal, ankylosing spondylitis, gout, psoriatic, rheumatoid (in children or adults), scleroderma, and lupus.
-Severe complications can arise beyond limited movement and pain.
-Patients can end up with joint deformity.1
+The most common variety of this ailment is osteoarthritis.
+Other kinds of arthritis include gonococcal, ankylosing spondylitis, gout, psoriatic, rheumatoid (in children or adults), scleroderma, and lupus.
+Severe complications often arise beyond limited movement and pain, which are already very problematic effects of arthritis.
+In some severe cases when the ailment is left untreated for too long, patients may end up with deformity in the affected joints.1

 Most arthritic patients cannot expect a cure; however, there are more conservative treatment options that do not involve medications and their potential side effects.
 Those with arthritis can make lifestyle changes, such as including range-of-motion, low-impact aerobics, and strength exercises into their routine.
 They should avoid repetitive motions.
 For more serious cases, physical therapy, with heat/ice, splints, orthotics, water therapy, and massage may be helpful.
 Getting enough sleep, avoiding stressful positions, installing assistance devices in the home, reducing stress (e.g. through the practice of yoga, aromatherapy, and meditation both at home and in a professional or class setting), and using capsaicin cream on the inflamed joints can also benefit those with this disease.